 - 14. Where Telemental Health Services are provided as a part of student's clinical experience, provide the following: - a.
 Telemental health provided at the agency's site location 100% of any Telemental health counseling services must occur at the agency site.
-No telehealth counseling can be conducted by students at the student's home or off-site.
+No telehealth counseling can be

-b.
+- b.
 The designated Site Supervisor must be present at the site to supervise the student and provide support in the case of an emergency.
-If the Site Supervisor is absent from the site, the Site Supervisor must provide the name of a backup clinician (including their degrees and credentials) and must notify the University Supervisor and Field Service Coordinator.

-c.
-Site provide the necessary technology to conduct telehealth counseling such as a computer, secure network access, access to agency telephone, office supplies, and sufficient office space for students to conduct client sessions.
+If the Site Supervisor is absent from the site, the Site Supervisor must provide the name of a backup clinician (including their degrees and credentials) and must notify the University Supervisor and Field Service Coordinator. - c.
+The site should provide the necessary technology to conduct telehealth counseling such as a computer, secure network access, access to agency telephone, office supplies, and sufficient office space for students to conduct client sessions.
 In cases where the site does not have such a provision, students may only use their personal laptops (at their own risk) for notetaking or documentation purposes while protecting client confidentiality.
 Students will need to utilize the electronic management software that is HIPPA compliant, encrypted, and password protected without the password and username being saved to their personal computer.

 - d.
 Site Supervisors shall screen all potential telehealth clients to ensure whether these services are appropriate for the client. - e.
 Site Supervisors shall ensure that the Telemental health services delivered comply with current federal and state laws and regulatory standards. - f.
 Site supervisors shall provide written information to all Telemental health clients regarding confidentiality.
-This information should include the security measures of all communications and any risks/limitations related to the provision of telehealth services.

-- 15. Ensure the appropriate assignment of client cases with consideration of the developmental needs of the student.
+This information should include the security measures of all communications and any risks/limitations related to the provision of telehealth services. - 15.
+Ensure the appropriate assignment of client cases with consideration of the developmental needs of the student.
 Clinical supervisors should not assign high-stakes cases (i.e. cases of divorce, custody battles, Child Protective Services) to Practicum or Internship students. - 16.
 Utilize electronic management software that is HIPPA-compliant, encrypted, and password protected.
 We prefer that students use computer-based technology available at the site.
 In cases where the site does not have such a provision, students may only use their personal laptops for notetaking or documentation purposes at their own risk while protecting client confidentiality.
 Students using their personal laptops should not save passwords to their computers but rather log in each time of use. - 17.
 Provide students with access to agency telephone, office supplies, and sufficient office space to conduct client sessions. - 18.
 Provide site supervision on an ongoing, weekly basis.
 Site supervision does not routinely consist of text messages and telephone calls.

+Student's Name (Type) Student's

+Signature Date Statent's Name (Type) Statent's

+Site Supervisor's Name & Credentials

+(Type) Site Supervisor's Signature Date

+Clinical Director Name (Type) Clinical

+Director or Lead School Counselor or Lead Career Services Director & Credentials Date

+Signature Date

+Taheera Blount, Ph.D., NCC, LCMHC Counselor Education Field Service Coordinator

+Signature Date

-Student's Name (Type) Student Signature Date Site Supervisor's Name & Credentials (Type) Site Supervisor's Signature Date Clinical Director's Name (Type) Clinical Director or Lead School Counselor or Lead Career Services Director & Credentials (Type) Date Signa Taheera Blount, Ph.D., NCC, LCMHC Counselor Education Field ature Date Service Coordinator Signature Date Dr. Ontario Wooden, Ph.D., Interim Provost & Vice Chancellor for Academic Affairs Please return this signed original or emailed document to School of Education, 700 Cecil St., Durham, NC 27707. t FAX: 919-530-7522 Copies will be made and returned blount5@nccu.edu
+Dr. David Jackson Jr. Ph.D.
+Provoet & Vice Chancellor for Academic Affairs

+Please return this signed original or emailed document to Dr. Taheera Blount School of Education, 700 Cecil St., Durham, NC 27707. tblount5@nccu.edu FAX: 919-530-7522 Copies will be made and returned to each party.